Hart's Location, New Hampshire

 Hart's Location is a town in Carroll County, New Hampshire, United States.
 Since 1948, the town has frequently been one of the first places to declare its results for the New Hampshire presidential primary and U.S. presidential elections.

-The population was 68 in the 2020 census.
+The population was 68 at the 2020 census, and was also around 68 in 2025.
 It was incorporated in 1795.
 Hart's Location maintains a board of selectmen, but is otherwise dependent on the town of Bartlett and Carroll County for services.
-Home to Crawford Notch State Park, which is noted for its rugged mountain beauty, the town is crossed by the Appalachian Trail.
+Home to Crawford Notch State Park, the town is crossed by the Appalachian Trail.